 Riley Q. Sundberg

 Hello!
 My name is Riley.
 I was born and raised on the beautiful Eastern Foothills of the Rocky Mountains; on the historic and current lands of Apaches, Utes, Cheyennes, Comanches, Arapahoes, and other first peoples with these lands.
-I am a passionate and curious human, currently studying at MSU of Denver for a Biology of Science Degree with a GIS minor.
+I am a passionate and curious human, a graduate of MSU of Denver for a Biology of Science Degree with a GIS certificate.
 I have four years of experience with ecological restoration/land stewardship work, with Wildland Restoration Volunteers and a season with Bear Creek Lake Park.
-7 years combined experience as a Department or volunteer lead, and a current research intern with ESIIL Stars Earth Data Science Lab.
-I am looking to contribute more to the beauty and understanding of this world.
+7 years combined experience as a Department or volunteer lead, and a past research intern with ESIIL Stars Earth Data Science Lab.
+I want to contribute more to the beauty and understanding of this world.
 I am fascinated with ecology, particularly botanical aspects, interactions, and the potential of Geographic Information Systems to expand data analysis and knowledge for implementing and communicating solutions.
-I am interested in helping create a more equitable world beyond our current systems of oppression, focused on GDP and growth, to systems where the people have the power and ecological resilience and health, and we as a part of that ecology, are the priority.
+I am interested in helping create a more equitable world where peoples have the power and connection within ecological resilience and health.

 Contact Information